top of page

 Instead of waiting until you burn out, try:

-• choosing one non-negotiable rest night each week
+• Choosing one non-negotiable rest night each week

-• leaving events early if needed
+• Leaving events early if needed

-• doing brief grounding exercises before stressful gatherings
+• Doing brief grounding exercises before stressful gatherings

 Your emotions will thank you later.